Last updated September 6th, 2019.

-Currencies in Asia have had a rough few years in particular.
+Asian money had a rough few years in particular.
 Falling commodity prices have hit oil producers such as Malaysia and Indonesia hard.
 Likewise, lower demand for exports worldwide weakened currencies all across emerging Asia.

 However, there’s light at the end of the tunnel.
-Some Asian currencies have hit multi-decade lows and don’t have much room left to fall.
+Some Asian currencies are now at multi-decade lows and don’t have much room left to fall.
 You could say the same thing about the price of oil and other commodities which several currencies in the region depend upon.

 1. Malaysian Ringgit

 Malaysia’s currency has been one of the worst in Southeast Asia.
 Despite the country’s overall strong economy growing at over 4% per year, the ringgit is now at its lowest level in over two decades.

 Part of the reason for the ringgit’s decline is because Malaysia is the world’s largest exporter of palm oil.
 Petroleum also plays an important role in the nation’s economy.
 As such, plummeting oil prices have led to weak exports.

 There’s still hope left for the ringgit though.
 It’s been on an uptrend against the US Dollar since early 2017 and remained one of Asia’s best performing currencies since the start of this year.

 Now at its lowest level since the early 1990s, the Malaysian ringgit has few places left to go but upwards.
 We at InvestAsian were bearish on the Ringgit back in 2015 (rightfully so too).

 2. Chinese Yuan

 President Trump has had some harsh words for China.
 He even threatened to label them a currency manipulator for allegedly keeping the Yuan’s value artificially low.

 But the yuan has gotten stronger since December of 2016 and will continue to make gains over the long-term.
 Why?
 Because China’s goal of becoming the world’s main economic player demands a stronger, more stable currency.